 - Measure the DC voltage across harness test terminals.
 Using the fan rpm table shown above, determine RPM correlated to measured voltage. - If the required CFM is too low, (external static pressure is high causing motor HP output to be below table value), - a.
 Relieve supply and/or return duct static. - b.
-Change indoor fan speed and repeat steps 1 and 2. - To Increase/Decrease Fan RPM turn DA COOL_FAN SPD on the RTOM clockwise/counter-clockwise. - If the required CFM is too high, (external static pressure is low causing motor HP output to be above table value), change indoor fan speed and repeat steps 1 and 2. - Stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position and reconnect Economizer 4-pin power connector if disconnected for this procedure.
+Change indoor fan speed and repeat Step 1 and Step 2. - To Increase/Decrease Fan RPM turn DA COOL_FAN SPD on the RTOM clockwise/counter-clockwise. - If the required CFM is too high, (external static pressure is low causing motor HP output to be above table value), change indoor fan speed and repeat repeat Step 1 and Step 2. - Stop the SERVICE TEST, turn the main power disconnect switch to the "Off" position and reconnect Economizer 4-pin power connector if disconnected for this procedure.